mvolkmann/blog/src/feather-weather.md

 The "Heat Map" screen displays a heat map that enables seeing at a glance when it will be the warmest and coldest over the next five days.
+The top row provides temperature forecasts for today from midnight this morning to midnight tonight.
+The subsequent rows provide temperature forecasts for the next four days.

 Drag your finger right and left over the heat map to scroll forward and backward through the hours in the next five days.